widavies/WinJump/README.md

 # Overview
 Ever wanted a way to jump to the `Nth` desktop on Windows 10 or 11 with a keyboard shortcut?
-WinJump allows you to create custom shortcuts to jump to a specific desktop or cycle between a group of desktops.
+WinJump allows you to create custom shortcuts to jump to a specific desktop or cycle between a predefined group of desktops.

 WinJump uses the excellent [VirtualDesktop](https://github.com/MScholtes/VirtualDesktop) library.
 Most other solutions use an [AutoHotKey](https://www.autohotkey.com/) based solution which automates pressing the Windows built-in `WINDOWS_KEY + CTRL + [LEFT ARROW OR RIGHT ARROW]` shortcut a number of times in a row.
 This often results in glitchly visuals and lagging while jumping to the desktop you want.
 VirtualDesktop instead immediately jumps to the desired desktop.